|

 Velvet and Linen Textures

-Fabric choices anchor the mood of a fall wedding table decor.
-Fall begs for richness.
-Swap standard polyester linens for velvet runners, soft linen napkins, or layered textiles that carry weight.
-Burgundy, rust, deep green, or even mustard add warmth without overwhelming.
-A velvet napkin folded beneath gold flatware can feel more powerful than a full floral centerpiece.
-Texture builds depth.
+Fabric choices set the mood of fall tables.
+Replace standard polyester with velvet runners, soft linen napkins, or layered textiles that carry visual weight.
+Deep tones such as burgundy, rust, green, and mustard provide warmth without overwhelming the senses.
+A velvet napkin beneath gold flatware can feel more luxurious than an elaborate centerpiece.
+Texture adds dimension and depth to the table setting.

 Moody Florals and Foliage